kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: ?

-### Q2.2
+### 2.2
-A 26-yo man involved in a RTA is brought to the ED with considerable blood loss from his fractured right femur.
+A 26-year-old man involved in road traffic accident is brought to the Emergency Department with considerable blood loss from his fractured right femur.
 He is given transfusion to increase the preload of the cardiac muscle.
-Increasing the preload
+Increasing the preload:

-	A.
+	A. Decreases the initial velocity of shortening of the cardiac muscle
-	B.
+	B. Decreases the time it takes the muscle to reach peak tension
-	C.
+	C. Increases the ventricular wall tension
-	D.
+	D. Reduces the peak tension of the muscle
-	E.
+	E. Reduces the ventricular end-diastolic pressure

 #### Answer: ?

 ### Q2.3
-A 22-yo athlete is running the London marathon.
-Which one of the following mechanisms is the most important for maintaining increased blood flow to this athlete's skeletal muscles?
+A 22-year-old athlete is running the London marathon.
+Which one of the following mechanisms is the most important for maintaining increased blood flow to this athlete’s skeletal muscles?

 	A. An increase in aortic pressure
-	B. An increase in adrenergic impulses
+	B. An increase in -adrenergic impulses
-	C. An increase in adrenergic impulses
+	C. An increase in -adrenergic impulses
 	D. Vasoconstriction in the splanchnic and renal areas
 	E. Vasodilation secondary to the effects of local metabolites